 Vaping is also an appropriate method of ingestion if you are starting to microdose.
 It is one of the easiest ways to get the most out of your weed, so if you know the THC content of your strain, you can basically guarantee getting it all if you vape it.
 One hitters are the best, because you don’t risk putting too much weed inside your vaporizer.

 So, what would be considered a micro dose?
-Most stronger strains of marijuana sit at around 25% THC.
-That means one gram of strong marijuana contains about 250 milligrams of THC.
+Most stronger strains of cannabis sit at around 25% THC.
+That means one gram of strong weed contains about 250 milligrams of THC.
 You are aiming for somewhere around 10.
 As mentioned, it is going to change from individual to individual, and over time you might want to continue to decrease the dose.
 You are aiming to be somewhere between completely sober and a little bit stoned, without crossing the line into being stoned.

 There are companies, such as Kiva, who are already manufacturing products in the USA specifically for the purpose of micro-dosing.
 These doses of THC are fashioned into little mints or chocolates that give the person full control over their exact dosage.
-It isn’t completely necessary to buy these products, as you can make your own edibles or chocolates, so long as you know the THC content of the marijuana you are using.
+It isn’t completely necessary to buy these products, as you can make your own edibles or chocolates, so long as you know the THC content of the cannabis you are using.

 You can microdose every day